scarletbright/avalanche-docs/docs/v1.0/en/references/command-line-interface.md

 Maximum timeout value of the adaptive timeout manager, in nanoseconds.
 The default value is: `10`.

+`--network-maximum-timeout` (float):

+Multiplier of the timeout after a failed request..
+The default value is: `1.1`.

+`--network-timeout-reduction` (int):

+Reduction of the timeout after a successful request, in nanoseconds.
+The default value is: `1`.

 `--snow-avalanche-batch-size` (int):

 DAG implementations of Snow consensus define `b` as the number of transactions a vertex should include.
 Increasing `b` will, theoretically, increase throughput while increasing latency.
 The node will wait for at most 1 second to collect a batch, and will then issue the entire batch at once.
 The value must be at least `1`.
 The default value is `30`.